AlphaTechnolog/thmctrl/README.md

 - **pycritty theme**: You want to like a pycritty theme (alacritty)
 - **wallc wallpaper**: You want to like a wallc wallpaper and setup wallc (wallpaper)
 - **antonio sarosi dotfiles**: You want to use the core of antonio sarosi dotfiles (qtile)
+- **various shells (optional)**: This is not necesary, if you want to use any bash, it's right!
+- **gtk**: All linux distros use gtk for render the theme of the graphical apps.

 The subcommand to create a profile is `create` of command `config` with the following flags: